wjureczka/CMS-PJATK/README.md

 # CMS-PJATK - WORK IN PROGRESS
-CMS-PJATK is a final exam study project.
+CMS-PJATK is a final exam project for CMS subject.
 It consists of 2 subprojects: frontend and backend.
 The main purpose is to recreate Content Management System from the very bottom.

 ## Prerequisites
 - npm >=6.x.x